-The work we do on a daily basis to implement our strategy reflects Our Promise highlighted in the strategic framework (Figure 2).
 We aim to spend a sensible minimum on overheads so we have the maximum available to invest in content; and provide high quality service delivery.
+However, we are in a current modest growth phase to adjust to increased demand and work associated with new funding.